-Kweku was affiliated with the Berkeley Institute for Data Science; a Visiting Scholar with the Berkeley Emergent Space Tensegrities Lab in the Berkeley Mechanical Engineering department; and a recipient of an inaugural Development Impact Lab Fellowship and Global Poverty and Practice Fellowship; as well as an MEO Fellowship; the William Thiesenhusen Memorial Award; the Scott Kloeck-Jensen Fellowship; the Raymond J. Penn Fellowship; the A. Eugene Havens Award; an Honorary Fellowship in the University of Wisconsin-Madison’s Agricultural and Applied Economics.
+Kweku was affiliated with the Berkeley Institute for Data Science; a Visiting Scholar with the Berkeley Emergent Space Tensegrities Lab in the Berkeley Mechanical Engineering department; and a recipient of an inaugural Development Impact Lab Fellowship and Global Poverty and Practice Fellowship; as well as an MEO Fellowship; the William Thiesenhusen Memorial Award; the Scott Kloeck-Jensen Fellowship; the Raymond J. Penn Fellowship; the A. Eugene Havens Award; a Postdoctoral Fellowship in the University of Wisconsin-Madison’s Agricultural and Applied Economics.

 He served as the Chair for the Canadian Development Economics Study Group session on Credit Markets at the Canadian Economics Association Annual Conference in 2012.
 He served as a Co-organizer of the 2016 State of the Science: Science of Scaling Conference on Building Evidence to Advance Anti-Poverty Innovations.